KxSystems/kx-vscode/README.md

     When you receive a license email from KX, return to VS Code and click **Continue** at the prompt in the bottom right-hand corner.
 From here, you are prompted to specify a license key string or file as above.

-    A success notice is displayed and you can [start q](#start-q).
+    A success notice is displayed.

 **Note:** ensure that the system variable [*QHOME*](https://code.kx.com/q/learn/install) is defined and that the location of your q folder is specified in the *Path* system variable.

-### Start q

-If you just installed q using the extension, the last prompt is to **Start q**.

-If you already had q installed, launch it as usual (by typing '/q' at the command prompt).
+## Connections

-From the extension, you can now connect directly to a q session, or to an instance of kdb Insights Enterprise.
+From the extension, you can connect directly to a q session, or to an instance of kdb Insights Enterprise.
 Begin by reading about how the connections work.

-## Connections

-To connect VS Code to a q session or to an instance of kdb Insights Enterprise, you must:
+To make a connection, you must:

 1. Configure the connection.